Datwendo/MSCRM-CloudConnector/README.md

 7. Verify that Select All, Sandbox, and Database are checked.
 Click Register Selected Plugins.

 Registering the Steps
-1. In the Registered Plugins & Custom Workflow Activities tree view, select the plug-in DatwendoMSCRMPlugins
+1. In the Registered Plugins & Custom Workflow Activities tree view, select the plug-in DatwendoMSCRMPlugins,
-2. Select Register and then click Register New Step.
+2. Select Register and then click Register New Step,
 3. In the Register New Step dialog, enter the registration parameters:
     Message: Create
     Primary Entity: [your entity]
     Execution Mode: Synchronous
-Event Pipeline Stage of Execution: Pre Operation
+    Event Pipeline Stage of Execution: Pre Operation Step Deployment: Server
-Step Deployment: Server
+4. Verify that the Plugin field value is set to the plug-in type:
-4. Verify that the Plugin field value is set to the plug-in type.
     Datwendo.Crm.Sdk.ConnectorPlugin or Datwendo.Crm.Sdk.InsertConnectorPlugin
-5. Click Register New Step.
+5. Click Register New Step,
 6. The step is now registered.
 You can close the tool.